Phrenzi/slate/source/includes/_patron_app_patrons.md

 Parameter | Required | Description
 --------- | ----------- | ----------
-page | N | the page results of all transactions per_page | N | the number of transaction record return per page by api, default to be 20
+type | N | type could be: 'normal', 'pending', 'friend', used to filter patron list result page | N | the page results of all transactions per_page | N | the number of transaction record return per page by api, default to be 20